platformsh/platformsh-docs/docs/src/dedicated/overview/upgrading.md

 ### Verify code

 We strongly recommend working in your local development environment, deploying to Development, deploying to Staging, and, finally, deploying to Production.
 All code should match 100% across each of these environments.
 Before submitting a ticket, make sure you sync your code.
 This process creates a new branch of code for Staging and Production environments.

 If you have additional code, such as new extensions in your Production environment without following this workflow, then deployments from Integration or Staging overwrite your Production code.

 ### Verify user account access

 We recommend verifying your user account access and permissions set in the Integration environment.
 When adding Staging and Production to the Project Web Interface, the process includes all user accounts and settings.
 You can modify the settings and values for these environments after they are added.

 1. Log in to your Platform.sh account.
-2. From your project, click Master to view the environment information and settings.
+2. From your project, click your default branch to view the environment information and settings.
 3. Click ![configure your project](/images/dedicated/edit-project-gear.png "0.01-inline") Configure environment.
 4. Click the Users tab to review the user accounts and permission configurations.
 5. Add, delete, or update users, if needed.

 ### Prepare variables

 When we convert your project to the new Project Web Interface, we add variables from Development environment to the Staging and Production environments.
 You can review, modify, and add variables through the current Project Web Interface prior to conversion.

 1. Log in to your Platform.sh account.
-2. From your project, click the master branch to view the environment information and settings.
+2. From your project, click your default branch to view the environment information and settings.
 3. Click ![configure your project](/images/dedicated/edit-project-gear.png "0.01-inline") Configure environment.
 4. On the Variables tab, review the environment variables.
 5. To create a new variable, click Add Variable.
 6. To update an existing variable, click Edit next to the variable.

 For environment-specific variables, including sensitive data and values, you can add those variables after we update your Project Web Interface.
 Environment variables defined in `.platform.app.yaml` or a `.environment` file will continue to work.
 You can add and manage these variables via SSH and CLI commands directly into the Staging and Production environments.

 ## Enter a ticket for updating the Project Web Interface

-Enter a Support ticket with the suggested title “Connect Stg / Prod to Project’s UI”.
+Enter a Support ticket with the suggested title "Connect Stg / Prod to Project’s UI".
 In the ticket, request to have your project enabled with Staging and Production in the UI and confirm that you've taken the steps above to prepare your project.

 We will review the infrastructure and settings, create user and environment variables for Staging and Production environments, and update the ticket with results.

 Once started the process usually takes less than an hour.
 There should be no downtime on your production site, although you should not push any code to Git while the upgrade is in progress.

 When done, you can access review your project through the Project Web Interface.